UKHO/docs/quality-assurance/test-policy.md

 # Test Policy

-The purpose of this document is to communicate the policy for UKHO for testing of new software, updates, hardware and other related changes.
+The purpose of this document is to communicate the policy for UKHO for testing of new and updated software,

-## Why we Test

-* To build confidence in our systems
-* Detect defects
-* Generate information
-* Manage quality risks
-* To deliver value to our customers

-## How we measure the effectiveness of Testing

-Delivery to customers of software and hardware that provides business value.

-## UKHO long-term Testing goals
+## Our goals for testing

-* To move to a DevOps Model
+- To ensure our safety-related systems do not cause inaccuracy or delay to our products
+- To ensure our software maintains the good reputation of the organisation
+- To support our agile processes, allowing frequent releases containing valuable changes to our users
+- To spend our time on the most valuable testing activities

-* Test Automation provides the bulk of testing functionality
+## Scope of testing

-* High Value manual testing is used
-* Testing across UKHO is done within an Agile framework
+Our testing covers functional and non-functional areas as described in our [strategy](test-strategy.md).

-## Who Tests
+## Who tests

-Test Engineering line manages a group of test engineers, ranging from junior to lead people; they provide testing capability across most of UKHO where testing is carried out within Scrum teams.
+The Test Practice consists of a group of test engineers who provide a testing capability across the UKHO software delivery teams.
+It also provides oversight of the testing activities of our delivery partners.

-Outside of the Scrum teams other people do test, for instance within Operations testing of hardware is carried out by the relevant SME, like network engineers carry out network testing.
-In some non-Agile teams, Business Analysts also carry out testing.
+Where other members of the business carry out software testing, the Practice is available to offer help and advice.

 ## Who manages Testing

-Software Engineering Team Managers line manage all test engineers, but test engineers are task-managed by the overall technology program in conjunction with the Head of Software Engineering.
+Software Engineering Team Managers line manage all test engineers.
+However, test engineers are task-managed by the delivery programs in conjunction with the Head of Software Engineering.

-Other areas of the business carry out various testing activities, but these people will not necessarily be professional software testers, they are line managed by their relevant program.

-## Roles and responsibilities of Test Engineering

-This will only deal with the roles within Test Engineering.

-### In scope

-* All software applications
-* Any changes to database structures
-* Third-party software
-* Cloud-based applications

 ## The Testing Life-Cycle

-UKHO follows the Disciplined Agile Delivery (DAD) and testing forms part of that lifecycle process which is collectively referred to as the Agile Delivery Governance Framework (ADGF).

-Testing will be carried out at all stages of development of software and products.

-There are sub-policies that cover the Agile and Non-Agile methods as well as security, penetration, load and performance testing.

-The test guidance within the ADGF provides guidance/support for all teams that will carry out testing across UKHO.
+The UKHO follows its Delivery Governance Framework (DGF), which contains references to testing governance activities.
+In summary, a standard Test Approach document must be written at the start of developing the Beta product, and a Test Summary Report must be created and signed off by stakeholders before the Beta is released.

+## Testing Processes

+Test processes may differ by team or project, according to individual circumstances.
+All test approaches must conform to the UKHO's [test strategy](test-strategy.md).

 ## Test data
 It is the UKHO Policy that live data should not be used for testing.
 Where a copy of live data is used then its use is to be risk assessed and the data sanitised as appropriate, removing references to customers, employees and UKHO corporate proprietary information.

-## International standards

-Our baseline for standards is [ISO/IEC 29119](http://www.softwaretestingstandard.org/).

-## Testing process followed

-UKHO follows the fundamental test process as defined by ISTQB.